Jeremy McNichols Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Matchup vs. Miami

-- The Dolphins have the NFL's seventh-ranked defense against the run, allowing 102.3 yards per game.
+- Allowing 102.3 rushing yards per game, the Dolphins have the seventh-ranked run defense in the NFL.

-- This year the Dolphins have conceded 12 rushing TDs.
-They are ranked seventh in the NFL in that category.
+- This year the Dolphins are ranked seventh in the NFL in rushing touchdowns allowed (12).

 Recent Performances

-- McNichols put together a 31-yard rushing performance in last week's matchup with the 49ers, carrying the ball seven times (averaging 4.4 yards per attempt).
+- McNichols put together a 31-yard rushing performance in last week's matchup with the 49ers, carrying the ball seven times (averaging 4.4 yards per carry).

-- McNichols has 21 carries for 73 yards (24.3 yards per game) over his last three games.
+- During his last three games, McNichols has rushed for 73 yards (24.3 per game) on 21 carries.

 McNichols' Tennessee Teammates